cbigger/gptd/README.md

     Any Linux distribution should work, .deb is for debian-based distros obviously Conda or virtual environment (recommended for managing Python dependencies) An OpenAI API key (Note: keep your key secure and don't expose it publicly)

+A python requirements.txt file is included
+Please note that this software **requires pydantic version 1.10.7**.

 Installing

-Method 1:
+Method 1
-Clone this repository to your local machine
+Clone this repository to your local machine:

 `git clone https://github.com/cbigger/gptd.git`

+Install the python dependancies:

+`pip install -r requirements.txt`